Quantum refrigerator embedded in spin-star environments: Scalings of temperature and refrigeration time: Conclusion

 \section{Conclusion}

-In this work, we scrutinized a quantum absorption refrigerator comprising three qubits, where each qubit is connected to a separate spin-star environment.
-Exploiting the symmetries of the system, we developed a semi-analytic method that enabled the study of transient cooling dynamics even in the presence of spin-star environments with a large number of spins.
-Since there are no assumptions of Markovianity, this model depicts non-Markovian behavior, and the attainment of steady state is not guaranteed.
-Therefore, unlike conventional Markovian models that focus on steady-state cooling, our approach highlights the role of memory effects in enhancing transient refrigeration.
+In this work, we scrutinized a quantum absorption refrigerator comprising three qubits, where each qubit is connected to a separate spin-star environment{, with the three qubit-bath units coupled through an effective six-body interaction}.
+Exploiting the symmetries of the {Hamiltonian}, we developed a semi-analytic method that enabled the study of transient cooling dynamics even in the presence of spin-star environments with a large number of spins.
+Since there are no assumptions of Markovianity, this model depicts non-Markovian behavior, and the attainment of a steady state is not guaranteed.
+Therefore, unlike conventional Markovian models that {often} focus on steady-state cooling, {our approach provides a platform to investigate transient refrigeration in the presence of structured non-Markovian spin-star environments}.
 We showed that the cold qubit's temperature varies periodically in time, characterized by alternate cooling and heating periods.
-During the cooling period, the heat moves from the cold qubit into its local environment, whereas, during the heating periods, the direction of this heat flow is opposite.
-We argued that the heat current associated with the cold qubit's environment can be interpreted as the cooling power of the CSQAR as long as the strength of the six-body interaction is very small compared to all other Hamiltonian parameters.
+During the cooling period, the heat moves from the cold qubit into its local environment, whereas, during the heating periods, the direction of this heat flow is opposite. {We argued that the heat current associated with the cold qubit's environment can be regarded as an approximate indicator of the cooling power of the CSQAR in the transient regime}.